massage

 Insomnia can have a variety of causes.
 Often times it results from stress and anxiety.
 It can also be triggered by an irregular sleep schedule, too much caffeine, chronic pain, or jet lag.

-In most cases insomnia can be treated with self-help techniques, such as relaxation exercises.
+In most cases, insomnia can be treated with self-help techniques, such as relaxation exercises.
 Massage can help people with insomnia by decreasing stress hormones, relieving chronic pain, and balancing your nervous system.
-This helps you to release and get a better night's sleep.
+Massage can help calm the mind helping you relax and get the rest you need.

-Restless leg syndrome is a burning or tingling sensation in the legs that gives you a strong urge to move them.
+Restless leg syndrome is a tingling sensation in the legs that gives you a strong urge to move them.
 Moving the legs makes the sensation go away for a little while.
-Doctors are unsure about what causes this syndrome.
+This sensation usually gets worse at night preventing you from sleeping through the night.

 Sleep apnea